mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 Related eclass changes
 ----------------------
 As usual, I encourage developers to remove and ban obsolete APIs of their eclasses at EAPI upgrade point.
+This is the best way of cleaning up stale stuff with minimal risk of breakage.

 In EAPI 7, a few obsolete eclasses are banned: